 There are several ways students can become involved in research while still an undergraduate at Duke.
+After these programs, students can continue their research as a senior research project to earn Graduation with Distinction.

-PRUV provides financial support for summer research with a faculty sponsor in the Duke Mathematics Department.
-Students receive a stipend and live on campus with other students in the program.
-After the program, students can continue their work as a senior research project to earn Graduation with Distinction.
+PRUV provides financial support for six weeks of summer research with a faculty mentor in the Duke Mathematics Department.
+PRUV fellows, usually in the summer after their junior year, receive a stipend and live on campus with other students in the program.

 Students are encouraged to participate in the many summer REU programs held at a variety of schools around the country.